 Probability of Car Accidents Correlate with Car Insurance Premiums

-Interestingly, it seems that people in countries where traffic accidents are more common may tend to pay more for their car insurance.
-To see if there's any correlation between dangerousness of roads with costs of car insurance, we compared insurance premium prices in the United States, Korea, Hong Kong, Australia and Singapore.
-To approximate the amount of money someone would need to spend on their car insurance relative to their resources, we compared each country's average car insurance premium as a percentage of GDP per capita.
+It seems that people in countries where traffic accidents are more common may tend to pay more for their car insurance.
+To see if there's any correlation between dangerousness of roads with costs of car insurance, we compared insurance premium prices in the United States, Korea, India, the United Kingdom, Australia, India and Singapore.
+To approximate the amount of money someone would need to spend on their car insurance relative to their wealth, we compared each country's average car insurance premium as a percentage of Gross National Income (GNI) per capita.

-In collecting car insurance quotes, we used the profile of a 30-year-old single male driver with 2 years' driving experience with a Honda HR-V and 0% NCD.
-We collected quotes from major insurers in Singapore, Australia, the United States, Korea and Hong Kong.
-Every effort was made to standardize quotes across the 5 countries surveyed despite variations in the car insurance market in each country.
+In collecting car insurance quotes, we used the most common profile of a 45-year-old single male driver with at least a few years' driving experience driving the most popular sedan (a car with an engine of approximately 1,500-1,600 cc's).
+We sourced average quotes from major insurers in Singapore, Australia, the United States, Korea, India and the United Kingdom.
+We made efforts to standardize quotes across the 5 countries surveyed despite variations in the car insurance market in each country.

 Note: This article was originally published in 2017.
 We updated it to see whether our initial findings have changed with the availability of more recent data.